VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

     prefix using a template.
 At the end of this, users should be notified about the list of topics that did not confirm to the template.
 This will help users to individually add or edit tags for those specific topics
- 4. When a value of a tag is changed, users should be prompted to verify if this change denotes a new version or a value correction.
-If this value denotes a new version, then older value of the tag should preserved in a history/audit store
- 5. When users query for topics based on a tag, the results would correspond to the current metadata values.
+ 4. When users query for topics based on a tag, the results would correspond to the current metadata values.
 It is up to the calling agent/application to periodically query for latest updates if needed.
- 6. Users should be able query based on tags on a specific topic or its topic prefix/parents
+ 5. Users should be able query based on tags on a specific topic or its topic prefix/parents
- 7. Allow for count and skip parameters in queries to restrict count and allow pagination
+ 6. Allow for count and skip parameters in queries to restrict count and allow pagination

 ***